PonkeDanker/travandromalgbti/content/get-support/card-1-find-help.md

 ) %}
 Young People can find support tailored to their needs at BelongTo, the **LGBTQI+ Youth Service**.

 You can call them at 01 670 6223.
-They also offer Youth Groups throughput Ireland.
+They also offer Youth Groups throughout Ireland.
 {% end %}

 ##### Out-of-hours 24/7 Support